Designer interview with

 Iris: 'When we completed our education in 2011, we were in the middle of the crisis.
 Jobs in our sector were not easy to come by so we decided to start our own business.
 In hindsight, we were very naive.
 'Yeah, why not?' we thought and suddenly we were at the design fair in Milan with our products.
 It was very overwhelming, we had a lot of visitors but we had no idea who was interesting for us and who was not..
 It was only then that we realized what is actually involved in having our own company.
 Everything we know now, we learned by trial and error and by surrounding ourselves with like-minded people.
 We now see this crisis as a blessing in disguise.

-It's not like we've never done anything but work for ourselves, by the way.
-We've had several side jobs besides the studio, and even now Ruben works two days a week as a design engineer at a LED lighting company.'
+By the way, it's not like we've never done anything other than work for ourselves.
+Besides the studio, we've had several side jobs, and even now, Ruben works two days a week as a design engineer at a company in LED Lighting.’

 "By not acting too well behaved, innovative ideas emerge."